FlyX-Official/FlyX-depreciated-/README.md

 ### Start Back-End Express server
 cd into server/src directory and do `nodemon app`

-If you're doing first time setup/get an error, do `npm install` before doing `nodemon app`
+If you're doing first time setup/get an error, do `npm install -g nodemon` and then `npm install` before doing `nodemon app`

 ---
 Once you have done this you can go to `localhost:8080` to see the site.